-11. There are no details of the expected time frame to deliver the project, including demolition, which should include assessment of noise, traffic, pollution, and others.
+11. Missing comprehensive details of the expected time frame to deliver the project, including demolition, which should include assessment of noise, traffic, pollution, and others

-11.1 Number of other developments are underway or planned in the area and they all affect noise, traffic, and pollution.
+- 11.1 Existing businesses on the site appears to be closed for the duration of the construction period.
+They expect this to be roughly two years starting in late 2023 or early 2024, depending on approvals.
+Two years assessment is a very optimistic view, considering many problems in the construction businesses. - 11.2 Higher building costs will be a permanent part of Australian construction, especially in the atmosphere of regular construction company collapses due to rising material costs, labour shortages, and interest rates hikes.
+This can prolong the development of Eden Gardens and affect the whole area (traffic, noise, pollution, and so on). - 11.3 Number of other developments are underway or planned in the area and they all affect noise, traffic, and pollution.
 An example is a new proposal for multi-storey industrial warehouse and distribution centre at 4-38 Talavera Road, Macquarie Park, just opposite strata complex SP52948 on the other side of M2 motorway: